Blog //

 2. Join the NCSC Early Warning service: Early Warning provides free, intelligence-led alerts from trusted sources.
 It surfaces signals that matter.
 But visibility without the ability to respond at pace is not protection.
 Continuous monitoring and rapid containment remain essential.

 Treat cyber resilience like any other performance indicator.
-Brief leaders, assign ownership at board level and use the Cyber Governance Code of Practice as your framework.
+Brief leaders, assign ownership at a board level and use the Cyber Governance Code of Practice as your framework.
 Risk registers should reflect real-world attack paths, not theoretical scenarios.
-This ensures resilience becomes part of decision-making, not a periodic review.
+This ensures cyber resilience becomes part of decision-making, not a periodic review.

 2. Treat your supply chain like an extension of your business